MiguelECruz/Rummy/README.md

 # Project compilation and main game procedure

 The game can be activated simply by running the `main` method in the `Proj2.java`.
-As the file is presently configured, the GUI is set to be visible and is fully functional, but it has no practical implications for the game, since **the gameplay itself has only been implemented for two automatized players**, which play against each other, and whose moves and turns are printed as text.
+As the file is presently configured, the GUI is set to be invisible but is fully functional.
+The invisibility constraint can be easily changed by anyone with access to the main java files, but it was left that way because, firstly, when combined with the main game procedure, the terminal throws a lot of incomprehensive errors, and secondly, because the GUI has no practical implications for the game, since **the gameplay itself has only been implemented for two automatized players**, which play against each other, and whose moves and turns are printed as text.
 An example of this output is shown in the `p2-output.txt` file in this repository.
 Further changes will be made to the `Proj2.java` and `RummyTable.java`files to allow the user to play against an automatized player, and to be able to use the GUI during said game, but this work is incomplete so far.

 As mentioned above, the `main` method starts by directly retrieving the unique instance of `RummyTable`, thus generating the game's deck, pile and player hands, and activating it's own constructor, which carries out the game procedure itself.
 Said procedure can be enumerated in the following steps: